Episcopus vagans: Anglican

 Anglican bishop Colin Buchanan, in the Historical Dictionary of Anglicanism, says that the Anglican Communion has held an Augustinian view of orders, by which "the validity of Episcopal ordinations (to whichever order) is based solely upon the historic succession in which the ordaining bishop stands, irrespective of their contemporary ecclesial context".
 He describes the circumstances of Archbishop Matthew Parker's consecration as one of the reasons why this theory is "generally held".
-Parker was chosen by Queen Elizabeth I of England to be the first Church of England Archbishop of Canterbury after the death of the previous office holder, Cardinal Reginald Pole, the last Roman Catholic Archbishop of Canterbury.
+Parker was chosen by Queen Elizabeth I to be the first Church of England Archbishop of Canterbury after the death of the previous office holder, Cardinal Reginald Pole, the last Roman Catholic Archbishop of Canterbury.
 Buchanan notes the Roman Catholic Church also focuses on issues of intention and not just breaks in historical succession.
 He does not explain whether intention has an ecclesiological role, for Anglicans, in conferring or receiving sacraments.

 According to the Church of England's canon law, "no person who has been admitted to the order of bishop, priest, or deacon can ever be divested of the character of his order".
 The Anglican understanding can be summarised as: "once a bishop, always a bishop".
 In the 39 Articles of Religion, the 26th article suggests the sacraments cannot be invalided by unworthy ministers.
 Anglican theologian Gerald Bray argued: "If it were, no ministry would be valid, because all have sinned and come short of the glory of God.
 The validity of a sacrament does not lie in the spiritual state of the minister, which is usually unknown and probably unknowable, but in the promises that the sacrament contains".

 The American Episcopal Church's An Episcopal Dictionary of the Church states:

 In the same way, medieval scholastics held that confirmation and ordination conferred indelible character.
 Contemporary Anglican theology appears to reject this view in the case of Confirmation, recognizing no separate character of Confirmation apart from the baptismal character.
 Although the Episcopal Church makes no such specific claim about ordination, it acts as though ordination were indelible.
 One who has abandoned or renounced the ordained ministry, or even been deposed from it, is not reordained if he or she is reinstated.
 Instead, the person is formally restored to the order already held.